surge-synthesizer/surge/doc/git-howto.md

 ### Every time you want to update

-Your actions are to fetch upstream, merge that upstream into your master, and then push that out to your github.
+Your actions are to fetch upstream, reset your master to match upstream, and then push that out to your github.

 ```
 git fetch upstream   # You now have the diffs in surge-synthesizer/surge
 git checkout master  # you now are on your copy of master
-git merge upstream/master # you now have integrated the upstream diffs into your copy
+git reset upstream/master --hard # you now have integrated the upstream diffs into your copy
 git push origin master # you now have pushed your updated master back to github
 ```